-The Clever Dripper is how I started experimenting with the effects of grind size, water temperature, and extraction time.
+The Clever Dripper is how I started experimenting with the effects of adjusting the coffee grind size, water temperature, and extraction time.
 Changing any of these variables with a familiar coffee, like Southern Weather, gives you amazing insight into the brewing process."

 - 340 grams 205 F water

-- Start timer and bloom grounds with 50 grams of water
+- Start timer and bloom grounds with 50 grams of hot water

 - At 45 seconds pour remaining 290 grams of water